 Where to Eat & Drink at Nationals Park

 Nationals Park is full of new and improved options for craft beers and inspired cocktails.
 Looking for local spirits?
-The new Distilleries of the DMV stands in Sections 112 and 135 will offer on-draft cocktails from spirits distilled in the District, Maryland or Virginia.
-Popular Virginia-based brewery Devils Backbone is making a foray into Nats Park with the rustic Left Field Lodge, complete with craft brews and picnic tables located at the Section 301 lookout.
-There’s also the Captain’s Cove located in Section 132, which gives customers the opportunity to order a variety of Diageo’s premium brands, cocktails on tap and draft beer at a spacious bar.
+The Distilleries of the DMV stands in sections 112 and 135 offer on-draft cocktails from four DC distilleries – look for a rotating cast of baseball-themed cocktails like the Curly W Tonic and Ground Mule Double.
+Sip suds from popular Virginia-based brewery Devils Backbone at the rustic Left Field Lodge, complete with craft brews and picnic tables located at the Section 301 lookout.
+New to Nats Park for 2018 is District Coolers, which serves refreshing adult-style juice boxes in section 108.

 Situated smack dab in centerfield, this popular hangout is open to all fans — no reservation required!
 Above the restaurant is a bar featuring premium drinks and local brews, as well as a view that can’t be beat.